Bowrna/refine-gpt/semantic-summary/README.md

 # refine-gpt
-This is a python script for text summary(example: Book Summary) using OpenAI API with summary data broken with semantic chunking, vectorising, clustering , generating summary of each cluster.
+This is a python script for text summary(example: Book Summary) with summary data broken with semantic chunking, vectorising, clustering , generating summary of each cluster.
 This way the order of the summary data wouldn't be maintained but the essence of the whole book may be trickled down in the summary